maxbre/myRfuns/README.md

 # myRfuns

-A collection of my handy R functions
+A collection of handy R functions